tithrion/emma/README.md

 Configures the operating mode of emagic MIDI devices (UNITOR8,AMT8,MT4)

 Install:

+  emma.pl is a Perl script, so of course you need Perl installed.

-  You'll need the following Perl-Modules installed:
+  Additionally, you'll need the following Perl-Modules installed:

     - MIDI::ALSA
     - String::HexConvert